Kipushi

-Kipushi is a town in Haut-Katanga province, Democratic Republic of the Congo.
+Kipushi is a border city in Haut-Katanga province, Democratic Republic of the Congo.
 It lies 35 km southwest of the city of Lubumbashi, very close to the border with Zambia, at an altitude of 1329 m (4363 ft).
 The main economic activity of the town is mining.
 Kipushi is part of the Roman Catholic Diocese of Sakania–Kipushi.

 Climate

 Kipushi has a humid subtropical climate (Köppen: Cwa).